UK’s Labour promises radical change if it wins election

 Britain’s main opposition Labour Party is launching its detailed platform for Britain’s Dec.
 12 election as it tries to close an opinion-poll gap with the governing Conservatives

-Britain’s main opposition Labour Party is launching its detailed platform for Britain’s Dec.
-12 election as it tries to close an opinion-poll gap with the governing Conservatives.
+Britain’s main opposition Labour Party was launching its detailed platform for Britain’s Dec.
+12 election on Thursday as it tried to close an opinion-poll gap with the governing Conservatives.

 The left-of-center party is pledging higher public spending and a greater role for the state in housing, transport and the provision of utilities.

+Labour, which has been in opposition since 2010, has shifted sharply to the left under leader Jeremy Corbyn after the centrist “New Labour” years of former prime ministers Tony Blair and Gordon Brown.

-The party says Thursday’s manifesto will include pledges to build 150,000 new homes a year for social rent and create hundreds of thousands of “green jobs” to combat climate change.
+The party says Thursday’s election manifesto will include pledges to build 150,000 new homes a year for social rent and to create hundreds of thousands of “green jobs” to combat climate change by expanding renewable energy and cutting carbon emissions.

+The party has also promised to part-privatize telecoms provider BT and bring free broadband internet access to every home and business in Britain.

 ———